Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Scaling laws

 \subsection{Different transports}

 The large-scale magnetic fields generated by the Tayler-Spruit dynamo produce Maxwell stresses, which transport AM.
-In Fig.~\ref{fig:AMT}, we plot the viscosity associated to this transport mechanism, which follows the scaling law
+In Fig.~\ref{fig:AMT}, we plot the viscosity associated with this transport mechanism, which follows the scaling law